-A product of the Apache Software Foundation Project, Hadoop is a big data processing platform that utilizes open source software, a distributed file system (HDFS) and a programming framework known as MapReduce to store, manage and analyze massively large sets of unstructured data in parallel across distributed clusters of commodity servers at very high scale.
+A product of the Apache Software Foundation Project, Hadoop is a big data processing platform that utilizes open-source software, a distributed file system (HDFS), and a programming framework known as MapReduce to store, manage and analyze massively large sets of unstructured data in parallel across distributed clusters of commodity servers at very high scale.
 With Hadoop, both HDFS and the MapReduce framework run on the same set of nodes.
 This allows the Hadoop framework to effectively schedule compute tasks on nodes where data is already being stored.
-As a result, Hadoop is best suited for running near time and batch oriented analytics on vast lakes of “cold”, aka, historical data—in multiple formats—in a reliable and fault tolerant manner.
+As a result, Hadoop is best suited for running near the time and batch-oriented analytics on vast lakes of “cold”, aka, historical data—in multiple formats—in a reliable and fault-tolerant manner.

-While MapReduce is a strong and reliable data processing tool, it’s main drawback is a lack of speed.
-That’s to be expected, as most map/reduce jobs are long running batch jobs which can take minutes or hours or even longer to complete.
+While MapReduce is a robust and reliable data processing tool, its main drawback is a lack of speed.
+As most map/reduce jobs are long-running batch jobs that can take minutes or hours or even longer complete, that’s to be expected.
 Clearly, the growing demands and aspirations of big data call for faster time to insight, which MapReduce’s batch workloads aren’t designed to deliver.

 What is Cassandra?

 In contrast to Hadoop, which can accept and store data in any format—structured, unstructured, semi-structured, images, etc.—Cassandra requires a certain structure.
 As a result, a lot of thinking is required to structure a Cassandra data model vs. Hadoop model before it can be successfully implemented at scale.